 However, as it stands, there are still some leagues carrying on, mostly behind closed doors.
 What follows is a round-up of the current situation in each region.

-Suspended: Premier League, La Liga, Serie A, German Bundesliga, Ligue 1, Albanian Superliga, Andorran First Division, Armenian Premier League, Austrian Bundesliga, Azerbaijan Premier League, Belarusian Premier League, Belgium First Division A, Premier League of Bosnia and Herzegovina, Bulgarian First Professional Football League, Croatian First Football League, Cypriot First Division, Czech First League, Danish Superliga, Estonian Meistriliiga, Finnish Veikkausliiga, Georgian Erovnuli Liga, Gibraltar National League, Greek Super League, Hungarian Nemzeti Bajnokság, Israeli Premier League, Football Superleague of Kosovo, Latvian Higher League, Lithuanian A-League, Luxembourg National Division, Maltese Premier League, Montenegrin First League, Dutch Eredivisie, Macedonian First Football League, Northern Irish Premiership, Polish Ekstraklasa, Portuguese Primeira Liga, League of Ireland Premier Division, Romanian Liga I, Russian Premier League, Sammarinese Football Championship, Scottish Premiership, Serbian Super Liga, Slovak Super Liga, Slovenian PrvaLiga, Swiss Super League, Ukrainian Premier League, Welsh Premier League
+Suspended: Premier League, La Liga, Serie A, German Bundesliga, Ligue 1, Albanian Superliga, Andorran First Division, Armenian Premier League, Austrian Bundesliga, Azerbaijan Premier League, Belgium First Division A, Premier League of Bosnia and Herzegovina, Bulgarian First Professional Football League, Croatian First Football League, Cypriot First Division, Czech First League, Danish Superliga, Estonian Meistriliiga, Finnish Veikkausliiga, Georgian Erovnuli Liga, Gibraltar National League, Greek Super League, Hungarian Nemzeti Bajnokság, Israeli Premier League, Football Superleague of Kosovo, Latvian Higher League, Lithuanian A-League, Luxembourg National Division, Maltese Premier League, Montenegrin First League, Dutch Eredivisie, Macedonian First Football League, Northern Irish Premiership, Polish Ekstraklasa, Portuguese Primeira Liga, League of Ireland Premier Division, Romanian Liga I, Russian Premier League, Sammarinese Football Championship, Scottish Premiership, Serbian Super Liga, Slovak Super Liga, Slovenian PrvaLiga, Swiss Super League, Turkish Super Lig, Ukrainian Premier League, Welsh Premier League

 Yet to start: Icelandic Úrvalsdeild Karla, Moldovan National Division, Norwegian Eliteserien (currently postponed), Swedish Allsvenskan